Review Analysis Conclusion

 Sizing and Serving Capacity

-Matcha is sold in a wide range of sizes, from 30-gram tins to 1-kilogram bulk bags.
+Matcha is sold in a wide range of sizes, from 30-gram tins to 16-ounce bulk containers.
 A standard serving is typically one to two grams, meaning a 40-gram tin yields roughly 20 to 40 cups.
-If you drink matcha daily, larger containers reduce current Amazon listing detail per serving and cut down on packaging waste.
+If you drink matcha daily, larger containers reduce cost per serving and cut down on packaging waste.
 For newcomers, a smaller tin or a 14-count packet box is a lower-risk way to test flavor and tolerance before committing to a bulk purchase.

 Feature Tradeoffs: Purity vs. Functionality